 - Materials include guidance for linguistic accommodations that are connected to various levels of English language proficiency.
 For example, each lesson contains reinforcement, extend, conversation starters, and Emergent bilingual (EB)/ English Learner (EL) Leveled Supports.
-In Grade 7, teachers are given EB support for beginners, intermediate learners, and advanced/advanced high learners to "support students as they learn to explain the difference between physical property and physical change" (page 47, Teacher eBook). - Materials include guidance for linguistic accommodations that are connected to various levels of English language proficiency.
+In grade 8, teachers are given EB/EL support for beginners, intermediate learners, and advanced/advanced high learners after students have read about unseen adhesion (page 47, Teacher eBook). - Materials include guidance for linguistic accommodations that are connected to various levels of English language proficiency.
 For example, each chapter contains a "Science Language and Content Acquisition" section that includes resources for all levels of EB students, including "Word Labs" and "Science Literacy Essentials." - Materials include linguistic accommodations commensurate with various levels of English language proficiency.
 Within the Teacher eBook, there are EB/EL Tips.
 These suggestions include ways teachers can help EB students interact with their peers. - Materials include guidance for linguistic accommodations.
 For example, at the beginning of each chapter, there is a page with Emergent Bilingual/ English Language Supports.
-These supports have ways to activate prior knowledge based on EB level, as well as Spanish Language Transfer skills and cognates. - Materials include guidance for linguistic accommodations.
+These supports include ways to activate prior knowledge based on EB level, as well as Spanish Language Transfer skills and cognates. - Materials include guidance for linguistic accommodations.
 For example, ELPS Correlation standards are provided for each lesson and an overview document within the resources.